DD9/dd9/wp-content/plugins/easy-fancybox/readme.txt

 Not happy with the default settings?
 Check out the new options under **Settings > Media**.

-= WordPress 3+ in Multi Site mode =
+= Wordpress MU / WordPress 3+ in Multi Site mode =

 Same as above but do a **Network Activate** to activate FancyBox image overlays on each site on your network.

-= Wordpress MU =

-The plugin works best from the **/mu-plugins/** folder where it runs quietly in the background without bothering any blog owner with new options or the need for special knowledge about FancyBox.
+No database tables are created or manipulated and no activation hook needs to be run for it to function with default settings.
+The plugin can also work from the **/mu-plugins/** folder where it runs quietly in the background without bothering any blog owner with new options pages or the need for special knowledge about FancyBox.
 Just upload the complete package content to /mu-plugins/ and move the file fancybox.php from the new /mu-plugins/easy-fancybox/ to /mu-plugins/.

 == Frequently Asked Questions ==

 = BASIC =

 = What's FancyBox? =

 Basically, it is a fancy way of presenting images, movies, portable documents and inline content on your website.
-For example, if you have scaled-down images in your posts which are linked to the original large version, instead of opening them on a blanc page, FancyBox opens those in a smooth overlay.
-Visit [FancyBox](http://fancybox.net/) for more information and examples.&nbsp;
+For example, if you have scaled-down images in your posts which are linked to the original large version, instead of opening them on a blank page, FancyBox opens those in a smooth overlay.
+Visit [FancyBox](http://fancybox.net/) for more information and examples.

 = Which version of FancyBox does this plugin use? =

 The same version as this plugin has.
 I aim to keep close pace to FancyBox upgrades and always move to the latest and greates version.
 Please, let me know if I'm lagging behind and missed an upgrade!

+= I installed the plugin.
+What now? =

+First, make sure that image  thumbnails in your posts and pages are linked to their full size counterpart directly.
+Open any post with thumbnail images in it for editing and select the first thumbnail.
+Click the **Edit Image** button that appears and choose **Link to Image**.
+From now on, clicking that thumbnail should open the full size version in FancyBox.

+The same thing goes for WordPress Galleries.
+Choose **Link to: File** when inserting a gallery tag.

-= Where is the settings page? =
+= I want to change something.
+Where is the settings page? =

 There is no new settings page but there are a few options you can change.
 You will find a new **FancyBox** section on **Settings > Media**.
-To see the default, check out the example under [Screenshots](http://wordpress.org/extend/plugins/easy-fancybox/) ...
+To see the default, check out the example under [Screenshots](http://wordpress.org/extend/plugins/easy-fancybox/screenshots/) ...

-= TROUBLE SHOOTING =

 = Help!
 It does not work... =

-If, after activation, your images do not open in a FancyBox overlay, there are several possible reasons.
-Some are easily solved, others are more difficult.
-Follow these basic checks to make sure everything is in place:

-1. Make sure that thumbnail images are linked *directly* to their larger counterpart, not to a dynamic WordPress page that includes the larger image.
-This means when you insert an image in your posts or pages, you need to select `File URL` at the **Link** option instead of `Page URL`.
-You'll have to manually edit your old posts if you have always inserted images with `Page URL` before, FancyBox cannot do this for you.
-1. Make sure you have all the needed media and their *Auto-detect* options activated on your **Settings > Media** admin page.
-If you are using images in other formats that JPG, GIF or PNG, you need to add the extensions to the Auto-detect field for Images.
-Please note: The image file names must actaully *end* with that extension!
-This means that if you have an image file that (for example) has *no* extension (does not end with .jpg or any other) even if is in JPEG compressed format, the FancyBox will not be able to detect is as an image.
-You will need to manually give those links the class `fancybox` to trigger FancyBox.
-1. Make sure your theme is capable of placing the needed javascript and css in the page header.
-Open any page on your site and view the source code by right-clicking on an empty section and selecting 'View source...' (or similar) to see the page source.
-There you will need to check of there are any references to javascript files like `jquery.fancybox-x.x.x.pack.js?ver=x.x.x` in the `<head>` section.
-There should also be a `easy-fancybox.css.php?ver=x.x.x` and some javascript that starts with `<!-- Easy FancyBox 1.3.4.9 using FancyBox 1.3.4 - RavanH (http://4visions.nl/en/wordpress-plugins/easy-fancybox/) -->`...
-If it's not there, your theme is really out of date.
-Consider switching to a new theme fast!
-1. Check if your theme wraps post/page content in a div with class `hentry`.
-If it doesn't, you might need to edit the option `Section(s)` on **Settings > Media** to reflect the class (or ID) name of the div that holds post/page content.

-If you still do not get to see your images in FancyBox, ask on the [Easy FancyBox WordPress forum](http://wordpress.org/tags/easy-fancybox) or go to the [development site](http://4visions.nl/en/wordpress-plugins/easy-fancybox/)
+Please follow the trouble shooting steps on [Other Notes](http://wordpress.org/extend/plugins/easy-fancybox/other_notes/) to determine the cause.
+If that fails, ask for support on the [Easy FancyBox WordPress forum](http://wordpress.org/tags/easy-fancybox) or go to the [development site](http://status301.net/wordpress-plugins/easy-fancybox/)
+&nbsp;

 = ADVANCED =